kaubu/anglish-checker/README.md

 Look into if þine Anglisc is good Anglisc!

 ### Foreneeds
-To run þis softƿare, geƿ ƿill need `spaCy`.
+To run þis softƿare, þu ƿilt need `spaCy`.
 Head ofer to [þis](https://spacy.io/usage) ƿebstead to get þe biddings needed to duneload it.

 I ƿould put in a good ƿord for þe dead-on pack (`en_core_ƿeb_trf`) ofer þe digted